NurfaNuva/A173823_BikeZone/README.md

-# A173823_BikeZone
+## A173823_BikeZone

-Advanced Databases Project by using VS Studio
+This is an advanced database project by using VB.net that focus on ordering system.
+It will produce invoice based on what the customers check out from their cart.